laurentmuller/fpdf2/README.md

 This repository is clone of [fpdf.org](http://www.fpdf.org) with typed variables, enumerations and PHP 8.2 dependencies.

-`PdfDocument` is a PHP class, which allows to generate PDF files with pure PHP.
+`PdfDocument` is a PHP class, which allows generating PDF files with pure PHP.
 **F** from FPDF2 stands for **Free**: you may use it for any kind of usage and modify it to suit your needs.